 Dundee Corporation Provides Target Release Date for Third Quarter 2022 Financial Results and Conference Call

-/EIN News/ -- TORONTO, Oct.
-31, 2022 (GLOBE NEWSWIRE) -- Dundee Corporation (TSX: DC.A, DC.PR.B, DC.PR.D) (“Dundee” or the “Company”) announced today that its third quarter 2022 financial results will be released before market open on November 14, 2022, which will be followed by a conference call with management for investors and analysts on that same day at 2:00 pm ET.
+TORONTO, Oct.
+31, 2022 (GLOBE NEWSWIRE) -- Dundee Corporation DC DC.PR.B, DC.PR.D))) ("Dundee" or the "Company") announced today that its third quarter 2022 financial results will be released before market open on November 14, 2022, which will be followed by a conference call with management for investors and analysts on that same day at 2:00 pm ET.

 Analysts and investors are invited to participate using the following dial-in numbers or webcast link: